 Regulatory Reports Can Become Public Information

-Different regulatory bodies operate under different, and sometimes quite complex, protocols; though many may be subject to the same disclosure requirements if provided an FoIA request that is found to be valid and upheld.
-The same situation could also occur if the regulatory compliance reports become part of public record through judicial action (such as if subpoenaed as evidence in a trial which does not seal said records).
-This means that the compliance reporting can become a source of public relations nightmares, loss of revenue, and future attacks all in one.
+Different regulatory bodies operate under different, and sometimes quite complex, protocols; though many may be subject to the same disclosure requirements if provided a FoIA request that is found to be valid and upheld.
+The same situation could also occur if the regulatory compliance reports become part of public records through judicial action (such as if subpoenaed as evidence in a trial that does not seal said records).
+This means that compliance reporting can become a source of public relations nightmares, loss of revenue, and future attacks all in one.

 BAS solutions allow for testing on a continuous basis, allowing the organization to close security gaps over time and well before the officially-recorded pen-test occurs.
 This means that the pen-test that will become part of compliance statements will at the very least show that all standard and reasonable security controls are in place to avoid the potential for incursion and breach.
 If such a compliance pen-test report were to become public knowledge, it would become a boon to the organization as it shows that the company takes the appropriate amount of care to control access to sensitive and/or Personally Identifiable Information and data.
 Cymulate, for example, can easily be set to perform testing with updated methods and techniques on a weekly or monthly basis; providing a continually updated set of remediation recommendations to allow for gradual correction of any security control gaps well in advance of regulatory pen-testing.
 The IT and Cybersecurity staff can then correct those issues before the annual pen-test by correcting them over time throughout the year.
 When the auditors schedule the regulatory pen-test, the organization will be able to rest assured that the testers – while they may possibly find a way to get in – will not find that the security controls would be considered inadequate in any way.